-- a.
-DM resource and supply inventories spanning all agencies, facilities, and jurisdictions exist. - b.
+a.
+DM resource and supply inventories spanning all agencies, facilities, and jurisdictions exist.

+b.
 LGUs, are responsibile for maintaining warehouse commodity inventories, however not all LGUs have commodity warehouses.
 Overall responsibility for DM resources at the national government level resides with the Logistics Cluster.
-NDRRMC member-agency resources are considered to augment the Logistics Cluster.95
+NDRRMC member-agency resources are considered to augment the Logistics Cluster.95 a.
+Regular status updates are made to supply inventories.

 The OCD Strategic Plan lists four existing warehouses as a 2018 baseline and sixteen (16) warehouses as a 2022 target.
-The stated initiative is to establish functional warehouses to aid improvement in the operational capacity of OCD.96
+The stated initiative is to establish functional warehouses to aid improvement in the operational capacity of OCD.96 b.
+According to the NDRRMP, all response agencies are directed to conduct inventory of existing DRRM resources, however the frequency is not indicated.3 In addition, national government agencies are responsible for knowing their existing resource inventory and are directed to reinforce their local and regional counterparts when needed.6